dhh1128/canonical-quoted-text/README.md

 `disallowed-bidi-control` | A scalar is one of `U+061C`, `U+200E`, `U+200F`, `U+202A`–`U+202E`, or `U+2066`–`U+2069`.
 `disallowed-control` | A scalar has General Category `Cc` and is not in the Unicode 17 `White_Space` set listed below.
 `unclosed-fence` | A recognized opening code fence has no valid closing fence.
-`unstable-protected-syntax` | The candidate output would parse or canonicalize differently on a second pass, including when normalization would create an unclosed fence.
+`unstable-protected-syntax` | The candidate output would parse or canonicalize differently on a second pass, or normalization creates protected content the input did not have.
+Either includes the case where normalization would create an unclosed fence.

 Validation applies inside protected content too.
 In particular, a bidi control is never made acceptable by placing it in code or a URL.